csniico/main-infra/terraform/modules/ecs/README.md

 - For production workloads, it's recommended to use private subnets for ECS tasks
 - When using Fargate, the `awsvpc` network mode is required
 - For EC2 launch type, you need to create an Auto Scaling Group using a dedicated ASG module
-- The module creates a default container definition if none is provided
 - Auto scaling is disabled by default but can be enabled with the `enable_autoscaling` variable
 - IAM roles, security groups, and load balancers should be created using their respective dedicated modules